-In my quest this year to eliminate the chemicals from my home & trim my budget, I have tried some great homemade bathroom cleaners (click here to read about that) and now I’m moving on to the kitchen!
-I have been searching the internet and asking my bloggy friends for their best natural cleaning advice and now I am setting out to try these recipes compared to what I am currently buying.
+In my quest to eliminate the chemicals from my home & trim my budget, I have tried some great homemade bathroom cleaners (click here to read about that) and now I’m moving on to the kitchen!
+I have been searching the internet and asking my blogging friends for their best natural cleaning advice and now I am setting out to try these recipes compared to what I am currently buying.

 DIY Dishwasher Detergent Tablets

 The first recipe I tried was Dishwasher Detergent Tablets by Faithful Farmwife .
 I love the simple ingredients in it, I had everything on hand (Arm & Hammer Super Washing Soda, Baking Soda, Vinegar, Coarse Salt, & essential oil).
 I substituted coarse sea salt for the Kosher salt because I had that in my kitchen, I’m not sure if that affected the final product, but my guess is it does the same thing.
 I also doubled the essential oil drops because I LOVE lemon essential oil, it just smells clean to me.

 My test subject is something that I sometimes don’t even get clean with conventional dishwasher detergent – a hot chocolate mug.
 Maybe it’s because my dishwasher is on the edge of needing replacing, maybe it’s because my kids love to drink the hot chocolate down to within an inch or so of the bottom, then leave the chocolately sludge on the counter for hours, leaving a nice brown ring (seriously the sink IS RIGHT THERE people).
 I gave the mug my customary rinse and put it in the corner of the top rack.

 I tried it first to compare what my normal dishwasher detergent did.
 Then the next night I tried again with the homemade dishwasher detergent tablet.